MartyDevelopment/fullscreen-image-slider/README.md

 # fullscreen-image-slider
-A responsive full-screen image slider that adapts to every screen size.
+A responsive full-screen image slider that adapts to every screen size. (work in progress)